24090/24090.github.io/src/into-the-deep-vision.md

 - To get the center coordinate:
   1. Get the slope between the points, rotated $90º$, using $\frac{-(a_x-b_x)}{a_y-b_y}$
   2. Create a unit vector based off of this slope, $\frac{\begin{bmatrix}1\\\mathrm {slope}\end{bmatrix}}{\sqrt{1 + \mathrm{slope}^2}}$
-  3. If the vector points upwards, multiply it by $-1$ to make it point downards instead.
+  3. If the vector points upwards, multiply it by $-1$ to make it point downwards instead.
   4. Scale the vector by $\frac{1.5 \mathrm{in}}{2}$ if it's a long side or $\frac{3.5 \mathrm{in}}{2}$ if it's a short side
   5. Add the vector to the center of points $a$ and $b$, giving $\mathrm{center} =
   \begin{bmatrix}